falkr/ttm4115/pages/prep-statemachines.md

 ## Hello, State Machines!

-In the following, we are going to learn the concept of state machines.
-Besides sequence diagrams and activities, state machines are one of the fundamental ways to describe behavior.
+State machines are one of the fundamental diagrams to describe behavior.
 They are used to specify communication protocols, logic in embedded systems, and in general behavior where events need to be coordinated in a complex way.
 Here is an intuitive example of a sketch for a state machine that illustrates in a compact way how a traffic light works:

 ---
 type: figure